 Virgil had never done this before.
 When Virgil grabbed Robin’s arm, Virgil didn’t feel the physical sensation of touch.
 She didn’t feel the warmth of Robin’s skin or the short bristles of her thin, brown arm hair.
 Virgil’s core was consumed by Robin’s song.

-Every part of Virgil’s being became intertwined with that melody, and Virgil would have stopped and listened to that song for hours, but the crowd gasped and screamed as Robin disappeared as well and shook Virgil from her stupor.
+Every part of Virgil’s being became intertwined with that melody, and Virgil would have stopped and listened to that song for hours, but the crowd gasped and screamed as Robin disappeared as well and this shook Virgil from her stupor.
 The pair ran through Virgil’s realm and passed through the walls to the club’s rear like they weren’t even there.

 Virgil and Robin were in a narrow corridor behind the dance floor.
 There was a fire exit to the left.
 Virgil could feel herself coming apart at the seams.
 It felt like her consciousness had been poured into a roaring ocean.